-Transmission network assets have a finite lifespan.
-The useful life of transmission assets are impacted by a number of factors.
+Transmission network assets have a finite lifespan their useful life is impacted by a number of factors.
 These include:

 - The age of the asset;

 - Technology type and its propensity for obsolescence;

 - Maintenance adequacy and effectiveness;

-- Environmental conditions; and - Utilisation
+- Environmental conditions; and

+- Utilisation

 In order to ensure that security of supply is not compromised, routine condition assessments are carried out by the TAO.
 These assess the condition of the assets and estimate remaining useful life.